Knitting – Make Your Own Style

 Our aim is to review knitting products and knitting books, share tips and ideas for making your knitting progress more smoothly, help you with your yarn substitutions and to generally share our love of knitting.
 If you also love crochet, check out our sister site CrochetBrain.co.uk.

-Try our knitter’s personality test and find out what your strengths and weaknesses are, plus get tips for branching out based on your personality profile.
+Try our knitter’s personality test to find out your strengths and weaknesses, plus get tips for branching out based on your personality profile.

-There is a cautionary tale about things that will eat woolens and other animal fibres, complete with pictures of what to look out for, see our knitwear care section for more details.
+There is a cautionary tale about things that will eat woollens and other animal fibres, complete with pictures of what to look out for, see our knitwear care section for more details.

 Greek-Tea-Hat-02